Today is victory over yourself of yesterday. Tomorrow is your victory over lesser men.

 *The way* is comprised of many elements of game such as frame control, high-value posture, selective honesty, adaptive form, and understanding of the big picture.

-You must always strive to work with nature in the most optimal way possible.
+Strive to work with nature in the most optimal way possible.

-Utilizing natural forces gives you a significant advantage because most of the heavy lifting is already done for you.
+Using natural forces gives you a significant advantage because most of the heavy lifting is already done for you.

 The person who uses power most effectively will emerge victorious.